 First, the provision in subsection 354(f) requires that a bow "cast a legal hunting arrow ...
-130 yards", however this is unenforceable since it is impossible to demonstrate inside a courtroom.
+130 yards", however the Department has experienced difficulties enforcing this performance standard.
 There is a need for clarification of the regulation to require that archery equipment be strong enough to project an arrow at a rate that it will be lethal to the game mammal and also be enforceable.
 For clarity, the Department proposes requiring a draw weight of at least 40 pounds for a bow and 125 pounds for a crossbow to make it practical to demonstrate in the field and in a courtroom.
 Draw weight as used in archery sports is the measure of force required to draw the bow to a ready to fire position.